 - Limited English Proficient Population: Number and Share, by State, 1990, 2000, 2010, and 2018.

 What share of the immigrant population has a college education?

-In 2017, 31 percent (12 million) of the 39 million immigrants ages 25 and older had a bachelor's degree or higher, compared to 32 percent of U.S.-born adults (see Figure 2).
-Notably, the share of college-educated immigrants was much higher—47 percent—among those who entered the country in the previous five years (between 2012 and 2017).
+In 2018, 32 percent (12.6 million) of the 39.3 million immigrants ages 25 and older had a bachelor's degree or higher, compared to 33 percent of U.S.-born adults (see Figure 3).
+Notably, the share of college-educated immigrants was much higher—47 percent—among those who entered the country between 2013 and 2018.

 - Read more about the socioeconomic characteristics of highly skilled immigrants in College-Educated Immigrants in the United States.

-When classified by the share of immigrants out of the total state population, the top five states in 2017 were California (27 percent), New York (23 percent), New Jersey (23 percent), Florida (21 percent), and Nevada (20 percent).
+When classified by the immigrant share of the total population, the top five states in 2018 were California (27 percent), New Jersey (23 percent), New York (23 percent), Florida (21 percent), and Nevada (19 percent).